Yi-Feng-Liu/Excel-Filter-tool/README.md

 # Excel-Filter-Tool  (This tool made for Lyra)

-version 1.0:
+## version 1.0:

-A tool used to filter and Judge Metabolic Syndrome Excel file and will create the new worksheet that you need to key in the entry.
+A tool used to filter, judge Metabolic Syndrome data in excel file and create a new worksheet that you need to type into the entry.

 ### *If name of sheet name dose not exist, it will be auto created and save it.
 The combobox you can select the type which you want to filter.*